-A copy of the medication form is sent home in the home folders at the beginning of each school year.
+A copy of the medication form is sent home at the beginning of each school year.
 Additional copies can be obtained from the school office.

 TRANSFER STUDENTS

 Grade placement of incoming transfer students at any grade level will be determined by the administrator and the pupil personnel staff.